hamikm/Raytracer/raytracer/README.md

 This is a simple raytracer which uses my own math vector class.
-It doesn't use OpenGL or any other graphics libraries; everything is from scratch just like grandma's cookies*!
+It doesn't use OpenGL or any other graphics libraries; everything is from scratch just like grandma's cookies!
+I know that reinventing the wheel is bad :-).
+I wrote this to solidify my C++ skills and to segue into a graphics course.

 Spheres, planes, cylinders, point lights, spotlights, area lights, reflections, and shadows are currently supported.
 I originally wrote this as a project for Caltech's CS11 class in summer 2015.
 Check out the sample image, sample.png, in the root directory.

 Also see example.dat in the root directoy for a demonstration of the scene description language which is used to specify the scenes.
 If you modify this